OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Risk: automatic generation emits extension objects as entities or treats usable geometry-valued CRUD fields as unusable.

-Mitigation: exclude extension objects and tables used only by specialized spatial SQL, but curate eligible CRUD fields with the local `GeometryValue`, transient EWKB, `select_as = "bytea"`, and `save_as = "geometry"`.
+Mitigation: exclude extension objects and tables used only by specialized spatial SQL, but curate eligible CRUD fields with the local `Geometry`, transient EWKB, `select_as = "bytea"`, and `save_as = "geometry"`.
 Validate SRID and GEOS invariants before the infallible value-conversion boundary.

 ### Interval binding